mstitane/rest-maven-plugin/README.md

 Welcome to the rest-maven-plugin plugin for Apache Maven 3.

-This plugin is meant to provide an easy way to interface to REST services via the POST operation to send data files to the REST URL and retrieve (and store) the results.
-It also provides a means to perform a simple GET operation on a URL to retrieve and store the results.
+This plugin is meant to provide an easy way to convert java files to xml format and send it to the opencell REST URL for script instance creation.

-One typical example is to send *.md documentation files to a markdown-to-pdf conversion service (see http://github.com/cjnygard/md2pdf) and store the resulting *.pdf file locally.

 ## Available goals